AI is no longer stupid: vibe coders ship real software, Claude aces hard CS exams, benchmarks keep falling

 Mind you China already has lights out factories producing cars fully without human intervention.
 There is no technical hurdle stopping an AI agent today from opening up a company under a false identity and buying one of these factories.

 However, Robotics as a whole are still surprisingly poor - robots built today are nowhere near the dexterity or problem-solving ability of a child.
-But this argument quickly breaks down if you consider the possibility of a superintelligence: wouldn’t an ASI surely be able to come up with building plans for way better, more capable robots? (see Aschenbrenner again)
+But this argument quickly breaks down if you consider the possibility of a superintelligence: wouldn’t an ASI surely be able to come up with building plans for way better, more capable robots?21

 The path forward